 - J2534 support will also allow users to potentially use other J2534 compliant software with the OP 2.0 such as OBD-II diagnostic software.

-- Ability to log supported Innovate devices from the Innovate Motorsports 2.5mm stereo data bus.
+- Ability to log supported Innovate MTS devices, Zeitronix ZT2/ZT3 or AEM UEGO via the built-in 2.5mm stereo plug data bus.

 - Standalone data logging to microSD card allows you to log without a laptop.